blues-man/vote-app-gitops/README.md

 * **develop**: used to deploy and sync manifests in a **Dev** environment
 * **main**: used to deploy and sync manifests **Prod**, uses [Argo CD Sync Waves](https://argoproj.github.io/argo-cd/user-guide/sync-waves/) to order manifests sync.

+#### Create a Personal Access Token for GitHub

+The pipelines will update the Kubernetes manifests for the applications, so they need to push to the both Vote App UI and Vote App API repos.

+Create a [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for your user, it will be used later.

 ### Container Registry